McDonald’s Quarter Pounders E. coli Outbreak Ends [Update]

 The Pritzker Hageman E. coli team of attorneys is currently investigating this outbreak.

-Illnesses have been reported from 14 states – Colorado, Iowa, Kansas, Nebraska, Michigan, Missouri, Montana, Nebraska, New Mexico, Oregon, Utah, Washington, Wisconsin and Wyoming.
-The patients range in age from 1 to 88 years old.
+Illnesses were reported from 14 states – Colorado, Iowa, Kansas, Nebraska, Michigan, Missouri, Montana, Nebraska, New Mexico, Oregon, Utah, Washington, Wisconsin and Wyoming.
+The patients ranged in age from 1 to 88 years old.

 Of the 81 people interviewed by health officials so far, 80 said they ate at McDonald’s before they became ill.
-Sixty-three said they had eaten a sandwich with slivered onions and 42 specifically said they had eaten a Quarter Pounder.
+Sixty-three said they had eaten a Quarter Pounder or other sandwich with slivered onions.

 Symptoms of an E. coli Infection and HUS